kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 Thus for the complete list of supported fields in the spec.template please refer to the [VirtualMachineInstance] documentation.

-## OfflineVirtualMachine behaviour
+## VirtualMachine behaviour

-The OfflineVirtualMachine has to be in sync with its VirtualMachineInstance.
-This means that the OfflineVirtualMachine controller has to observe both, the OfflineVirtualMachine and created VirtualMachineInstance.
-When the [link](#ownerreference) is established the config changes are translated to the VirtualMachineInstance, and coresponding status changes are translated back to OfflineVirtualMachine.
+The VirtualMachine has to be in sync with its VirtualMachine.
+This means that the VirtualMachine controller has to observe both, the VirtualMachine and created VirtualMachine.
+When the [link](#ownerreference) is established the config changes are translated to the VirtualMachine, and coresponding status changes are translated back to VirtualMachine.

 TBD this needs to be more specific

 ### Status

-Shows the information about current OfflineVirtualMachine.
+Shows the information about current VirtualMachine.
 The example status is shown below.

 ```yaml